rjorton/vnvs/README.md

 Calculation of dN/dS from viral Next Generation Sequencing (NGS) / High Throughput Sequencing (HTS) data.
 This program is based on the initial work of Marco Morelli and Dan Haydon for foot-and-mouth disease virus:

-**Evolution of foot-and-mouth disease virus intra-sample sequence diversity during serial transmission in bovine hosts** Morelli et al [https://veterinaryresearch.biomedcentral.com/articles/10.1186/1297-9716-44-12](https://veterinaryresearch.biomedcentral.com/articles/10.1186/1297-9716-44-12)
+**Morelli et al (2013).
+Evolution of foot-and-mouth disease virus intra-sample sequence diversity during serial transmission in bovine hosts**

+[https://veterinaryresearch.biomedcentral.com/articles/10.1186/1297-9716-44-12](https://veterinaryresearch.biomedcentral.com/articles/10.1186/1297-9716-44-12)

 **A blog of the methodology is presented here:**